Background

 Computed Tomography Angiography

-- Technical essentials: Submillimeter collimation (≤1 mm), multiphasic acquisition (non-contrast, arterial phase with bolus-tracking, delayed phase for endoleak detection), ECG-gating for thoracic aorta when assessing root or ascending segments, standardized contrast delivery (4–6 mL/s) with saline chaser, and iterative reconstruction algorithms to reduce radiation dose.
+- Technical essentials: Submillimeter collimation (≤1 mm), multiphasic acquisition (non-contrast, arterial phase with bolus-tracking, delayed phase for endoleak detection), electrocardiogram (ECG)-gating for thoracic aorta when assessing root or ascending segments, standardized contrast delivery (4–6 mL/s) with saline chaser, and iterative reconstruction algorithms to reduce radiation dose.

 - Applications:

 - AAA and TAAA morphology assessment and access vessel evaluation; see 4Ch.
-4 for measurement standards and repair thresholds.
+4 for measurement standards and repair thresholds (Isselbacher 2022)📄.

 - Carotid and aortic arch assessment; see 7Ch.
 7 for carotid imaging protocols.

-- Surveillance protocols: Baseline CTA at 30 days post-procedure, follow-up at 12 months, then individualized surveillance based on aneurysm sac behavior and endoleak status.
+- Surveillance protocols: Baseline computed tomography angiography (CTA) at 30 days post-procedure, follow-up at 12 months, then individualized surveillance based on aneurysm sac behavior and endoleak status.
 Consider duplex ultrasound or contrast-enhanced ultrasound (CEUS) in patients with stable anatomy or renal insufficiency.

 - Limitations: Ionizing radiation exposure and iodinated contrast risks (nephropathy, allergic reactions).